SRI-CSL/trio-quicly/quicly_specification.md

 QUIC-LY uses a single packet number space (see {{recovery}}) across the handshake and established phases.
 After ESTABLISHED, endpoints maintain one PTO for Short Header operation.

-When to arm: Arm or keep armed whenever at least one ack-eliciting packet is in flight.
-If the in-flight set transitions from empty to non-empty, arm to `now + PTO_base * 2^pto_count`.
+Arm or keep armed whenever at least one ack-eliciting packet is in flight.
+If the in-flight ack-eliciting packet/bytes number transitions from empty to non-empty, arm to `now + PTO_base * 2^pto_count` with `pto_count = 0`.

-When to cancel: Cancel when no ack-eliciting packets remain in flight, or when entering CLOSING or DRAINING.
+Cancel when no ack-eliciting packets remain in flight, i.e., when transitioning from non-empty to empty, or when entering CLOSING or DRAINING.

-When to re-arm on ACK: If an ACK newly acknowledges any ack-eliciting packet, update RTT using the ACK’s delay (scaled by ack_delay_exponent), set `pto_count = 0`.
+If an ACK newly acknowledges any ack-eliciting packet, update RTT using the ACK’s delay (scaled by ack_delay_exponent) and set `pto_count = 0`.
 Then, if ack-eliciting packets remain in flight, re-arm to `now + PTO_base`, or cancel the PTO otherwise.
 If the ACK is a duplicate (no newly acknowledged packets), leave the PTO unchanged.

-On expiry: Send an ack-eliciting probe immediately in Short Header.
-Prefer new STREAM data; otherwise send PING (MAY add PADDING).
-Count probes as in-flight.
+When the PTO Timer expires, send an ack-eliciting probe immediately with an ack-eliciting packet.
+Count probes as ack-eliciting in-flight data.
 Do not declare loss solely due to PTO firing.
 Increase backoff (`pto_count += 1`) and re-arm to `now + PTO_base * 2^pto_count`.
-Endpoints MAY send two ack-eliciting packets on PTO if congestion control permits.
+Endpoints MAY send two ack-eliciting packets on PTO expiration if congestion control permits.

 ### What to Send When PTO Fires